supertopoz/SendBird-JavaScript/react-native-redux-sample/README.md

           react-native run-android

 #### 12. Add a new user
-* Open the SendBird application on the emulated Android device and create a new user.
+* Open the SendBird application on the emulated Android device and create a new user

 #### 13. View the new user
-* Navigate to the SendBird [dashboard](https://dashboard.sendbird.com/) click on "users" to view the newly create user.
+* Navigate to the SendBird [dashboard](https://dashboard.sendbird.com/) click on "users" to view the newly create user

 ## Run the sample - IOS